artyom-beilis/skyhopper/README.md

 ## Notes

-It is experimental open source web application that would work only with well working sensors.
-No guarantee so.
-It is released under GPL license.
+It is an open source web application licensed under GPL license.
+It may work only with well working sensors.
+No warranty of any kind is given.